Coros PACE 2 Review

 - Night mode – keeps the light on at a sensible level whilst working out at night.
 Turns off when you finish (good to use in the day time too)

-The Coros PACE 2 reviewed here is the real deal for runners and it will find its way as a winner into one or more category of my Best Running Watch recommendations for 2020 and beyond.
+The Coros PACE 2 reviewed here is the real deal for runners and it will find its way as a winner into one or more categories of my Best Running Watch recommendations for 2022 and beyond.

 Like Garmin, Coros needs to give their app some love … and a few interface changes.
 And, also like Garmin, Coros needs to tweak the watch interface for subtle UX improvements.